exerpteam/odin-drop-in/packages/odin-dropin/README.md

-                      routingNumber?: string;         // The routing number (for US accounts) transitNumber?: string;         // The transit number (for Canadian accounts) institutionNumber?: string;     // The institution number (for Canadian accounts) country?: 'US' | 'CA';          // The country context for the ACH details }
+                      routingNumber?: string;         // The routing number (for US accounts) transitNumber?: string;         // The transit number (for Canadian accounts) institutionNumber?: string;     // The institution number (for Canadian accounts) country?: 'US' | 'CA';          // The country context for the Bank Account details }
                     ```
     *   `onError` (`(error: OdinPayErrorPayload) => void`, **Required**): A callback function invoked if an error occurs during the `OdinPay.js` submission process, during the initialization of `OdinPay.js`, or if an internal setup error occurs within the drop-in component.